top of page

 5. Traditional and Ethnobotanical uses covering the Medicinal uses.

-Formulation: Leaf extract.
+Formulation: Leaf decoction wash.

 Preparation & Use: